AnishC10/PPFI-DNA/README.md

 # Privacy Preserving Federated Inference for Genomic Analysis with Homomorphic Encryption

 ## Overview
 This work presents the first full framework linking **fully homomorphic encryption** with **federated analytics**, in the context of DNA nucleotide data.
-Users can train using the code in this repository, then perform inference.
+Users can train using the code in this repository, then perform encrypted inference.

 ## Usage